(Pf 2, Q 102, QT 58 )

 “Where is he who is born King of the Jews?”
 Now observe, as regards this birth, where it takes place: “Where is he who is born?”
 Now I say as I have often said before, that this eternal birth occurs in the soul precisely as it does in eternity, no more and no less, for it is one birth, and this birth occurs in the essence and ground of the soul.

 Now certain questions arise.
-First of all, since God is in all things as intelligence, and is more truly in them than they are in themselves and more naturally, and since wherever God is there He must needs work, knowing Himself and speaking His Word—in what special respects, then, is the soul better fitted for this divine operation than are other rational creatures in which God also is?
+First of all, since God is in all things as Mind, and is more truly in them than they are in themselves, and more naturally, and since wherever God is He must needs work, knowing Himself and speaking His Word, in what special respects, then, is the soul better suited for this divine operation than are other creations* of Reason, in which God also is?
 Pay attention to the explanation. [*Walshe translated this ‘rational creatures’, which could only mean ‘human beings’; however I believe here Eckhart is explaining the difference between humans and animals. – the Editor]

-The second question is: Since this work of birth occurs in the essence and ground of the soul, then it happens just as much in a sinner as in a saint, so what grace or good is there in it for me?
+The second question is: since this work of birth occurs in the essence and ground of the soul, then it happens just as much in a sinner as in a saint.
+Therefore, what grace or good is there in it for me?
 For the ground of nature is the same in both—in fact even those in hell retain their nobility of nature eternally.

-Now note the answer.
-It is a property of this birth that it always comes with fresh light.
+Now note the answer: it is a property of this birth that it always comes with fresh light.
 It always brings a great light to the soul, for it is the nature of good to diffuse itself wherever it is.
-In this birth God streams into the soul in such abundance of light, so flooding the essence and ground of the soul that it runs over and floods into the powers (of the person) and into the outward man. . . .
-The superfluity of light in the ground of the soul wells over into the body which is filled with radiance.
-No sinner can receive this light, nor is he worthy to, being full of sin and wickedness, which is called ‘darkness.’
+In this birth God streams into the soul in such abundance of light, so flooding the essence and ground of the soul that it runs over and floods into the powers and into the outward man. . . .
+The superfluity of light in the ground of the soul wells over into the body, which is filled with radiance.
+No sinner can receive this light, nor is he worthy of it, being full of sin and wickedness, which is called darkness.
 Therefore it says, “The darkness shall neither receive nor comprehend the light” (John 1 : 5 ).
-That is because the paths by which the light would enter are choked and obstructed with guile and darkness: for light and darkness cannot co-exist, or God and creatures; if God shall enter, the creatures must simultaneously go out.
+That is because the paths by which the light would enter are choked and obstructed with guile and darkness.
+For light and darkness cannot co-exist, nor God and creatures: if God is to enter, the creatures must simultaneously go out.
 A man is fully aware of this light.
-Directly he turns to God, a light begins to gleam and glow within him,2 giving him to understand what to do and what to leave undone, with much true guidance in regard to things of which before he knew or understood nothing.
+Directly he turns to God, a light begins to gleam and glow within him,2 giving him to understand what to do and what to leave undone, with much true guidance in regard to things of which he knew or understood nothing before.

 In this way your unknowing is not a lack but your chief perfection, and your suffering your highest activity.
 And so in this way you must cast aside all your deeds and silence your faculties, if you really wish to experience this birth in you.
-If you would find the newborn king, you must outstrip and abandon all else that you might find.
-That we may outstrip and cast behind us all things unpleasing to the newborn king, may He help us who became a human child in order that we might become the children of God.
+If you would find the newborn king, you must go beyond and abandon all else that you might find.
+That we may go beyond and cast behind us all things unpleasing to the newborn king, may He help us who became a human child in order that we might become the children of God.
 Amen.